||29 January 2021

 On 29 January 2021, a 17-year-old minor from Balata refugee camp was arrested by Israeli soldiers at 7:30 p.m. and accused of throwing a pipe bomb.
 He reports ill treatment and being denied his basic legal rights under Israeli military law.
 He reports being held in solitary confinement for 8 days.
 He was sentenced to 1 month in prison and fined NIS 1,500.

-I was with some friends at the Beit Sourik military checkpoint when somebody threw a pipe bomb at the Israeli military watchtower.
+I was with some friends at the Beit Furik military checkpoint when somebody threw a pipe bomb at the Israeli military watchtower.
 It was around 7.30 p.m.
 Soon soldiers started to chase everybody.

 One of the soldiers grabbed me and swore at me calling me a "son of a whore".
 He beat me with the back of his gun on my leg which hurt.
 Then he tied my hands to the front with one plastic tie.
 The tie was very tight and very painful.
 Then he pulled down my trousers to search me.
 When I tried to lift my trousers up the plastic tie snapped.
 When that happened, the soldier tied me with six plastic ties on top of each other.
 The ties were extremely tight and caused me a lot of pain.

 Then the soldier blindfolded me and banged my head against the concrete wall.
 He kicked and slapped me and the other soldiers were laughing.
 One of them made animal sounds and another took a video of me which I think he posted on Tick Tock because I heard him say the word.
 Then he pushed me to the ground and made me kneel down for about two hours.
 It was raining and I got soaked.